zxbodya/di1/readme.md

 ## Example use case for child container

-Ability to create child container is intended for for providing context specific implementations while reusing not specific when possible.
+This is cases when there is a need to create a child container providing context specific implementations while reusing not specific whenever possible.

 For example, imagine simple shopping app, having following services registered in root container: